tsangiotis/tsangiotis.github.io/_posts/2020-03-17-todo-through-coronavirus.md

 <a target="_blank"  href="https://www.amazon.com/gp/product/1847497829/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1847497829&linkCode=as2&tag=tsangiotis-20&linkId=e3857e44f3434bae2a5bdf6c0beaedeb"><img border="0" src="https://ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=1847497829&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL160_&tag=tsangiotis-20" ></a><img src="//ir-na.amazon-adsystem.com/e/ir?t=tsangiotis-20&l=am2&o=1&a=1847497829" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />
 </td>
 <td width="70%">
-This is a contender for the place of you favourite book.
+<p>This is a contender for the place of you favourite book.</p>

-The devil meddles with mortals and performs magick tricks, a love story gets told in a psych ward, witches, Jesus and Pilatus have weird conversations.
+<p>The devil meddles with mortals and performs magick tricks, a love story gets told in a psych ward, witches, Jesus and Pilatus have weird conversations.</p>

-Some people think of this as the best Rusian novel of the 20th century.
+<p>Some people think of this as the best Rusian novel of the 20th century.</p>

-There are even [supporting guides](http://cr.middlebury.edu/public/russian/Bulgakov/public_html/) for this book.
+<p>There are even <a href="http://cr.middlebury.edu/public/russian/Bulgakov/public_html/">supporting guides</a> for this book.</p>

 </td>
 </tr>